 THE S.P.I.D.E.R.
 Framework

-In order to develop and maintain a successful animal training program, we created and implemented a framework for all training and enrichment as a tool to set goals for the animals and maintain consistent processes.
+In order to develop and maintain a successful animal enrichment program, we created and implemented a framework for all training and enrichment as a tool to set goals for the animals and maintain consistent processes.
 The S.P.I.D.E.R. model has been utilized by all animal care staff since 1998 and it allows institutions to review, refine, and modify to fit their own needs.
 We call this the S.P.I.D.E.R. model or framework because the first letter of each component spells out the word “spider” (Sevenich Macphee and Mellen, 2002).

 Setting goals has two key components: